 Landour is a perfect walking town.
-A small army cantonment, with few houses, a couple of churches, a temple, and few shops – that is Landour.
-Located few km above Mussoorie, it kind of sits on top of Mussoorie, away from the maddening crowd of tourists that flood Mussoorie.
-Whole of Landour can be covered by walking around.
+A small army cantonment, with few houses, a couple of churches, a temple, and few shops – that is the town.
+Located a few KMs above, it kind of sits on top of Mussoorie.
+Away from the maddening crowd of tourists that flood Mussoorie.
+The whole of the hill town can be covered by walking around.
 In fact, it is walking that you enjoy the most in this lovely hill town.

-This is is the default circular walking path in Landour.
+This is the default circular walking path here.
 You can start at any point and walk towards Lal Tibba.

-Char Dukan is where you must stop for pancakes or coffee.
-There are now more than 4 shops here but most of them serve the Landour special food – especially Pancakes.
+The Char Dukan is where you must stop for pancakes or coffee.
+There are now more than 4 shops here but most of them serve the local special food – especially Pancakes.
 Early morning I met a group of bikers here – all hungry after their rides.
-Through the day I saw people stopping by to eat.
+Throughout the day I saw people stopping by to eat.
 I did not eat here but I saw almost everyone enjoying their food here.

 I would later learn that the building that houses the Char Dukan used to be an army depot.
-The depot number 31 can still be seen on one of the gates.
+Depot number 31 can still be seen on one of the gates.